packagist/private-packagist-docs/docs/self-hosted/troubleshooting.md

 #### Issues with Multi-factor Authentication

-If you have set up MFA and you can't log in with your generated codes, there may be a time-drift issue with either the Self-hosted Private Packagist server or the device you are using to generate the codes.
+If you are having problems setting up MFA, or are unable to login via MFA, with your generated codes, there may be a time-drift issue with either the Self-hosted Private Packagist server or the device you are using to generate the codes.

-To make sure that the Self-hosted Private Packagist server is correctly synchronized to the correct time, you should check that both the current server time and timezone are set to correct values.
+To make sure that the Self-hosted Private Packagist server is synchronized to the correct time, you should check that both the current server time and timezone are set to correct values.
 If you can enable Network Time Protocol (NTP) for the server, we also recommend doing that.

 The methods for doing so will vary depending on the underlying server Operating System.